 Falmouth High School and Falmouth Academy are well represented in this ensemble with: Josh Watson from FA and Jonathan Decker, Jake Luckcraft, Nathaniel Evans, John Turner, Dante Colpus, and Robert Taft, all from Falmouth High School.

-7 to 9 Town Dance with the George Gritzbach Band
+7 to 9 Town Dance with the Rip-it-Ups

 Saturday, On the Lawn

-10 to noon the Friday Morning Figure Painters
+9:30 AM to noon The Friday Morning Figure Painters

-The Friday Morning Figure Painters from the Falmouth Artists Guild will gather to paint a live model on the Library Lawn.
+The Friday Morning Figure Painters, led by Ruth Leech from the Falmouth Artists Guild will gather to paint a live model on the Library Lawn.
 Watch the paintings take shape as various artists interpret the model in their own unique ways, using a variety of media.

 Saturday, Performance Tent

 The Sonnay Fiddlers play traditional Celtic and international fiddle tunes.
 The group is made up of beginning to very accomplished students of Nikki Engstrom, an award-winning fiddler and a member of the Celtic duo Stanley and Grimm.
-The fiddlers—and one cellist—range in age from young children to adults; Sonnay stands for Students of Nikki, Not All Young.
+The fiddlers—and one cellist—range in age from young children to adults.

 Elena Griffin leads a troupe of Middle Eastern belly dancers in colorful costumes.
 She teaches belly dancing and believes that people of all ages and body types can learn to dance.